activeGeo/activeGeo/README.md

-This is the code and data of my project for IP active geolocation.
+This is the code and data for my project on active IP geolocation.

-- `0_location_hint`: This directory is for building location hint dictionary.
+- `0_location_hint`: building some location hint dictionaries.
-- `1_looking_glass`: This directory is for getting the location and api of Looking Glasses, which we use for vantage points.
+- `1_looking_glass`: getting the location and api of Looking Glasses.
-- `2_end_points`: This directory is for collecting the end points.
+- `2_end_points`: collecting some end points.
-- `3_make_ping`: This directory is for measurement.
+- `3_make_ping`: using Looking Glass to make measurement.
-- `4_make_geo`: This directory if for geolocating with our measurement data.
+- `4_make_geo`: geolocating with our measurement data.